MatBures/LittleBankerApplication/README.md

 To run the little banker service, you need to follow these steps:

 Clone the repository from GitHub.

+## Tests
 Install the required dependencies by running mvn install.
+When running mvn install the application will run tests for services -CustomerManagementServiceTest -AccountManagementServiceTest -TransactionManagementServiceTest

 Start the service by running mvn spring-boot:run.

 ## Usage